jpowerwa/animalia/README.md

 DELETE /animals/facts/0b3431e3-2351-46f1-ad90-fa022a60ba15  HTTP/1.1
 `

-If a fact with the specified GUID exists then it will be deleted and the response will have a status code of 204 and not have a response body.
+If a fact with the specified GUID exists then it will be deleted and the response will have a status code of 200 and have a response body with the id of the fact that was deleted.
+This response document should look as follows:

+ `{
+ "id": "0b3431e3-2351-46f1-ad90-fa022a60ba15"
+}`

 If a fact with the specifeid GUID could not be found then the service will return a response with a 404 status code and no response body.

 When a fact is deleted then the information it represents about animals is no longer available to the service and the servie must stop answering questions with information from the fact.